shbhro/edtech-web/README.md

-# edtech-web is assignment 3 for Reset Batch
+# e-learning-io is assignment 3 for Reset Batch